yR-DEV/meanStackPractice/README.md

 ### Set Up
 1. New up an Express App named `posts-workshop`
-1. Install Angular and Bootstrap using Bower
+1. Install Angular and Bootstrap using Bower (if you don't have bower installed, just grab links from a CDN)
   - `bower install angular`
   - `bower install bootstrap`
   - `touch .gitignore` and add `bower_components`